This is a big question!

 What training do you need to be in total control of your work?

-Another aspect of being accountable and in control of your work is the realisation that you might need some help to make each task a success.
+Another aspect of being accountable and in control of your work is the realisation that you might need help to make each task successful.

 Last but not least.

 Accountability has to begin with you.
-It is such an essential competency for assistants, and it will only become more valued as our industry moves away from a support role into a business-critical role.
+It is an essential competency for assistants, and it will only become more valued as our industry moves from a support role into a business-critical one.

 With every adjustment to your work style, you should speak to your Executive about implementing these changes.

-Accountability is a brilliant competency to have as part of your career development plan, and you could really flesh this out into specific objectives.
+Accountability is a brilliant competency as part of your career development plan, and you could flesh this out into specific objectives.